wp-plugins/jquery-t-countdown-widget/readme.txt

 1. The magical jQuery Datepicker.

 == Changelog ==

+= 2.2.20 =
+* updated method of formatting time in meta-box
+* Error handling if the ajax call returns an error

 = 2.2.19 =
 * The time calculation for NOW is done via ajax, so now caching plugins may be used